nicholasayam/Digital-CV/README.md

 {: .new-title }
 > Live Updates
 >
-> Upcoming in 2024, Law at the National University of Singapore (NUS). 🚀.
+> Law at the National University of Singapore (NUS). 🚀.

 ***